Code-Platoon-Assignments/oop-vehicle-shop/README.md

 1. Add a car
 2. View all cars
 3. View total number of cars
-4. See a cars details
+4. See a car's details
 5. Service a car
+6. Update mileage
-6. Quit
+7. Quit
 ```

 ### Step 2: Add functionality